What is DHEAs?

 DHEA is the short form for the hormone Dehydroepiandrosterone.
 It is a weak androgen or male-type hormone.
 DHEAs is the same hormone with a sulfate group stuck to it.
 98% of the DHEA in your blood is in the form of DHEAs.

-Under direction from a gland in your brain known as your pituitary gland, most DHEAs is produced in your adrenal glands, with smaller amounts made in your reproductive organs and brain.
+Under direction from a gland in your brain known as your pituitary gland, most of this hormone (75-90%) is produced in your adrenal glands, with smaller amounts made in your reproductive organs and brain.

-DHEA has many impacts on your body.
+DHEA has many impacts on the body.
 It affects the lining of your blood vessels, reduces inflammation, improves insulin sensitivity, helps blood flow, cellular immunity, body composition, bone metabolism, sexual function, and physical strength.
-It provides protection of the nervous system, improves cognitive function, and enhances memory.
+It also protects the nervous system, improves cognitive function, and enhances memory.

-You can see why it’s important to have the right amount of DHEAs!
+You can see why having the right amount of this hormone is essential!

 What Causes Low DHEAs?

 DHEAs levels decline with age, so sometimes low DHEAs is just an age thing.
-A low level may be normal for a man or woman in their 80’s, however, we wouldn’t expect that in someone in their 30’s.
-We have to interpret blood results in the context of what is normal for the person’s age.
+A low level may be normal for a man or woman in their 80s; however, we wouldn’t expect that in someone in their 30s.
+We have to interpret blood results according to what is normal for the person’s age and gender.

 Symptoms of Low DHEAs

-Low levels of DHEAs may also occur if your pituitary isn’t working well, in severe adrenal gland insufficiency disease (Addison’s), and when people are on corticosteroid therapy or under high levels of stress.
+Low levels of DHEAs may also occur if your pituitary gland isn’t working well, in severe adrenal gland insufficiency disease (Addison’s), and when people are on corticosteroid therapy or under high stress levels.

 Symptoms of low levels of DHEAs in women include fatigue, depression, anxiety, hypersensitivity to noise, loss of libido, dry eyes, skin, and hair, and loss of head, underarm, and pubic hair.